 Rome rings in 2019 with 24 hours of cultural events from 31 December 2018 until 1 January 2019.
 Here is our guide to enjoying New Year's Eve and New Year's Day in the Eternal City.

-.
+The Festa di Roma, Rome's celebrations for New Year's Eve and New Year's Day, includes a 24-hour programme of free concerts and cultural events, beginning at the Circus Maximus at 21.00 on 31 December, known in Italy as Capodanno.
 All performances take their inspiration from the Moon, on the 50th anniversary of the first lunar landing.
-Revellers should be aware however of the city's ban on glass bottles
+Revellers should be aware however of the city's ban on glass bottles and firecrackers.

 New Year's food